jesuel-marques/GaugeFix-Coulomb/README.md

 The default value is 250.
 It has to be a positive number.

 - There are two parameters that are specific to the overrelaxation algorithm.
-Their meaning will be explained in the in the Internal workings section.
+Their meaning will be explained in the Internal workings section.

 max_hits: Should be an integer.
 omega_OR: Should be a number 1 <= omega_OR < 2.